jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Antagonist Kings turned society into a near dystopia.

 The leaders fought against distributing the benefits of an advancing civilization to the people doing the work on the frontline.
 We thus rightfully call Antagonist Kings, Darth King.
 The nobles lost the plot of their own stories.
-They turned their people from player gods into extras.
+They turned their people from player gods into extras, made the ruling philosophy into the Matrix.

 Trying to keep society in the Medieval Age sent Darth King's civilizations into revolutions, and cost him his head.